EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 This object contains the measured time course data as well as metadata to the replicate itself.

 - __species_id__
-  - Type: string
+  - Type: @AbstractSpecies.id
   - Description: Unique identifier of the species that has been measured.
 - __measurement_id__
-  - Type: string
+  - Type: @Measurement.id
   - Description: Unique identifier of the measurement that the replicate is part of.
 - __data_type__
   - Type: [DataTypes](#datatypes)